plasmadancom/CTRL-HAT/README.md

 ## Back-Powering

 Using a decent power supply, such as the official Raspberry Pi adaptor, you can expect to pull around 1.5A from the 5V pins on a Raspberry Pi.
 You can use up to 8 CTRL HATs with a single Raspberry Pi.
 That's up to 32 solid state relays, 32 LEDs and 8 GPIO expanders which all need power.
-It's easy to see how quickly we can go over the limit.
+It's easy to see how quickly we can go over the limit, especially if the GPIO expanders are used to drive other devices.
 Back-powering can solve this.

 The easiest way to back-power CTRL HAT is using the 5V power pins.
 However there are some other options.